$0 Nigeria → Canada Express Entry Guide — Quick-Start Checklist

 The National Youth Service Corps discharge certificate serves multiple roles in the Express Entry application:

-1. Validates your degree for WES: WES uses the NYSC discharge certificate to confirm the date your university program ended and to verify that the degree is legally complete.
+1. May support WES verification: WES may request the NYSC discharge certificate as supporting documentation to confirm your graduation timeline.
 In Nigeria, a degree without NYSC completion (for those required to serve) is not considered a complete qualification.
-WES knows this and may request the NYSC certificate as supporting documentation to confirm your graduation timeline.

 2. Documents work experience for CRS purposes: If the duties you performed during your NYSC service year align with a NOC TEER 0, 1, 2, or 3 occupation, that year counts as foreign work experience.
 You will need a reference letter from the organization where you were posted, describing your role and duties.
 The NYSC discharge certificate itself confirms the start and end dates of your service and shows your Place of Primary Assignment (PPA).